dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

     yarn graphql-codegen --watch "src/**/*.js"
 :::

-Use this when you are loading your schema or documents from a single code file, that depends on other files internally, because codegen can't tell that you're using those files automatically.
+Use this when you are loading your schema or documents from a single code file that depends on other files internally because codegen can't tell that you're using those files automatically.

 By default, watch mode uses the system's native support to listen for file change events.
-This can be configured in the settings file to use a stat polling method instead in unusual cases where system support is unavailable.
+This can be configured in the settings file to use a stat polling method instead of in unusual cases where system support is unavailable.

 ```yml
 watch: true